cde-ev/cdedb2/doc/source/Development_Environment_Manual.rst

 to run ``sudo -u postgres ...`` and ``sudo -u cdb ...``) and with running postgres::

-  python3 -m cdedb_setup database create-users
-  python3 -m cdedb_setup database create
+  python3 -m cdedb db create-users python3 -m cdedb db create

 The first one will create the database users, the second one the actual tables.
 To seed them with sample data, run additionally::

-  python3 -m cdedb_setup database populate
+  python3 -m cdedb db populate

 Now configure pgbouncer in ``pgbouncer.ini`` (in ``/etc``) with the following::